Nelumbo nucifera: Etymology

-The scientific name Nelumbo nucifera comes from a Sinhalese name for the plant, Nelambu/Nelum (නෙළඹු or නෙළුම්), and the Latin word 'nucifera', meaning "nut-bearing".
-Therefore, the full name translates to the "nut-bearing Nelumbo," referring to the plant's edible, nut-like seeds.
+The scientific name Nelumbo nucifera comes from a Sinhalese name for the plant, nelambu or nelum (නෙළඹු or නෙළුම්), and the Latin word 'nucifera', meaning "nut-bearing".
+Therefore, the full name translates to "nut-bearing nelumbo", referring to the plant's edible, nut-like seeds.

 Classification

 The lotus is often confused with the true water lilies of the genus Nymphaea, in particular N. caerulea, the "blue lotus".
 In fact, several older systems, such as the Bentham & Hooker system (which is widely used in the Indian subcontinent), refer to the lotus by its old synonym, Nymphaea nelumbo.

 While all modern plant taxonomy systems agree that this species belongs in the genus Nelumbo, the systems disagree as to which family Nelumbo should be placed in or whether the genus should belong in its own unique family and order.
 According to the APG IV system, N. nucifera, N. lutea, and their extinct relatives belong in Proteales with the protea flowers due to genetic comparisons.
 Older systems, such as the Cronquist system, place N. nucifera and its relatives in the order Nymphaeles based on anatomical similarities.
 According to the APG IV classification, the closest relatives of Nelumbo include the sycamores (Platanaceae).